Chelsea 5-1 Sunderland

 - Chelsea have kept just one clean sheet in their last eight Premier League home games (3-0 v Middlesbrough).

-- Michy Bathsuyai netted his five Premier League goals from just eight shots on target this season.
+- Michy Bathsuyai scored his five Premier League goals from just eight shots on target this season.

 What next?